The different types of branded face masks we supply:

-- Disposable Medical Masks – These are widely used by the NHS.
-Doctors, nurses, and healthcare workers are instructed to wear these types of masks as a minimum at all times when working near confirmed or suspected coronavirus patients.
-They are a 3 layer mask and don’t have built-in air filters.
-These masks can stop droplets of liquid, which are how the majority of the COVID-19 viruses are spread.
+These are widely used by the NHS.
+Doctors, nurses, and healthcare workers are instructed to always wear these types of masks as a minimum when working near confirmed or suspected coronavirus patients.
+They are a 3-layer mask and don’t have built-in air filters.
+These masks can stop droplets of liquid, which are how most of the COVID-19 viruses are spread.

-- Reusable Cloth Face Mask – are useful for everyday wear and may help the wearer stay protected.
-It may prevent the spread of the coronavirus by encouraging people who are infected (but don’t know about it) wear something that stops the virus from being expelled on their breath.
+These are useful for everyday wear and may help the wearer stay protected.
+It may prevent the spread of the coronavirus by encouraging people who are infected (but don’t know about it) to wear something that stops the virus from being expelled on their breath.

-- Protect Others – Fabric face masks may lower the risk of people without symptoms transmitting the virus through speaking, coughing, or sneezing.
-They also instill a bit of confidence whilst out and about.
+Branded fabric face masks may lower the risk of people without symptoms transmitting the virus through speaking, coughing, or sneezing.
+They also instil a bit of confidence whilst out and about.
 London Mayor Sadiq Khan is among those calling for a change in advice to add “another layer of protection” to members of the public against Covid-19.
 He has previously said: “Wearing a non-medical facial covering makes it less likely you may inadvertently give somebody else Covid-19.”

 - Cleaning your Hands – Doing this frequently is good, use soap and water or an alcohol-based hand sanitiser.

 - Practice Social Distancing- Ensure you can avoid contact with people who are sick, and stay at home if there are many COVID-19 cases in your community.